AndrePaulGrenon/microshell/README.md

 SUPER EASY and SIMPLE MICROSHELL

-This microshell is barely 121 lignes and could be optimize to be even lesser.
+This microshell is only 120 lines but could be optimize to be even lesser.

 By using char **argv directly into the Execve System call there is no need to construct an array of arguments or malloc anything.
 No leaks possible.